Pierre Charlot

-Pierre Charlot,(b.1205/1209 - d.
-1249), was the illegitimate son of Philip II of France and an unknown mother.
-He held the offices of treasurer of St. Martin of Tours, St. Frambaud of Senlis, and St. Fursy of Peronne.
+Pierre Charlot, (b.1205/1209 - d.
+1249), was the treasurer of St. Martin of Tours, St. Frambaud of Senlis, and St. Fursy of Peronne.
+He was the illegitimate son of Philip II of France.
 Elected bishop of Noyon in 1240, Pierre accompanied Louis IX of France on the Seventh Crusade.
 He died near Cyprus in 1249 and was buried in the cathedral of Noyon.

 Life

-Pierre was born between 1205 and 1209.
-Despite his illegitimate birth, his father hired William the Breton to tutor him.
-Following the death of his father, his tutor dedicated the prologue in his "Philippidos" to him.
-His father obtained a dispensation from Pope Honorius III which allowed Pierre to hold ecclesiastical benefices.
+Pierre was born between 1205 and 1209, the illegitimate son of Philip II of France and an unknown mother.
+Despite his illegitimate birth, Pierre's father hired William the Breton as his tutor, and following his father's death, William dedicated the prologue in his "Philippidos" to him.
+Pierre was given a dispensation, owing to his illegitimate birth, from Pope Honorius III which allowed him to hold ecclesiastical benefices.

 Appointments

-By 1232, Pierre was appointed treasurer of the church of St Martin in Tours.
+By 1232, Pierre was appointed treasurer of the church of St. Martin in Tours.
 In 1234 a number of canons challenged the election on the grounds that it had been procured by coercion and threats.
 In 1235 he held the offices of treasurer of Saint-Frambaud of Senlis and of Saint-Fursy of Péronne.

-In 1240, Pierre and John, the dean of St.Martin of Tours, both received the same amount of votes in the election for bishop of Noyon.
+In 1240, Pierre and John, the dean of St. Martin of Tours, both received the same number of votes in the election for bishop of Noyon.
 The decision was sent to Rome and through the appeals of Louis IX of France, Pierre was awarded the bishopric.
 The decision, drew letters of complaint from Pope Gregory IX to the archbishop of Reims, chapter of Namur, and the bishop of Palestrina.
 Gregory argued that Pierre was the child of an adulterous relationship and thus ineligible to hold the office of bishop without a special dispensation, and he should be removed from office and placed on a three-year suspension from his benefices.
 Despite papal animosity, Pierre kept his episcopate.